 The use of cell phones during class periods is very disruptive to the learning environment; therefore, cell phones may not be used at any time while students are in class.
 Students may use cell phones during passing periods and lunch.
-Unless the instructor explicitly directs students to do so, phones should be turned off, or silenced while in class and kept out-of-sight in a bag, pack, or pocket.
-Unauthorized use of cell phones including; making or receiving calls, sending or reading text messages, answering a phone, playing games, taking pictures, listening to music, accessing the internet, allowing it to ring while in class or leaving it exposed may result in the cell phone being taken away for the class period and/or confiscated for the entire day (to be retrieved in the office at the end of the day).
+Unless the instructor explicitly directs students to do otherwise, phones should be turned off, or silenced while in class and kept out-of-sight in a bag, pack, or pocket.
+Unauthorized use of cell phones including; making or receiving calls, sending or reading text messages, answering a phone, playing games, taking pictures, listening to music without teacher's permission, accessing the internet, allowing it to ring while in class or leaving it exposed, will result in the cell phone being taken away for the class period and/or confiscated for the entire day (to be retrieved in the office at the end of the day).
 Repeated violations will be considered an act of willful disobedience (see Section 5.16 - Willful Disobedience) and may result in consequences and/or a meeting with the student, parents/guardians, and the Director.

-- Students may not go out of class, during the period, to use their phone without specific permission of the teacher. - Under no circumstances may a student take pictures, or make recordings of other students or staff without the permission of the individuals being photographed or recorded.
+- Students may not leave class to use their phone or to use the bathroom without the teacher's permission. - Under no circumstances may a student take pictures, or make recordings of other students or staff without the permission of the individuals being photographed or recorded.

 Parents/guardians should not call or text students during class periods. (see section 2.3 Bell Schedule).
 Parents/Guardians need to understand that if they are attempting to contact students by cell phone during class it is very likely that the student's phone will be taken away.

 If a parent needs to reach a student during class, they should call the office directly at (530) 477-1235.
 Incoming messages constituting emergencies will be delivered to students during class.
 All non-emergency messages for students will be held at the office until a class break.
 Students are allowed to use the office phone during breaks to make important phone calls.